Overview

 Make your BBQ sauce

 Combine all the sauce ingredients in a saucepan.
 Bring to a simmer and stir until the sugar has dissolved.
-Remove from the heat and allow to cool before using.
+Remove from the heat and allow to cool.

 PULL THE PORK

-Using Meat Claws, shred the pork into strands.
+When rested, use Meat Claws to shred the pork into strands.
 It may be easier to cut the pork into smaller pieces before doing this.

 Mix the pulled pork in with your BBQ sauce, and serve with the coleslaw in a fresh white bap.